nitendra2211/Simple-Form/README.md

 <h1>
-This is just a Simple form which is created by HTML
+This is just a Simple form which is created by HTML5
 </h1>